BakedTrash/SmashBlock/readme.md

-This is a modified version of the TeeSmash mod, originally created by  Ryozuki & timakro__ (Still WIP, please use https://github.com/timazuki/TeeSmash instead)
+This is a modified version of the TeeSmash mod, originally created by  Ryozuki & timakro<br />
+(Still WIP, please use https://github.com/timazuki/TeeSmash instead)

 ## TeeSmash